marklogic/marklogic-spark-connector/docs/configuration.md

 ### Configuring SSL

-If the MarkLogic app server that the connector will connect to requires SSL, you will need to configure the `spark.marklogic.client.sslProtocol` option.
-The common approach is to set this to `default`, causing the associated JVM's certificate store - typically the `$JAVA_HOME/jre/lib/security/cacerts` file - to be used for establishing an SSL connection.
+If the MarkLogic app server that the connector will connect to requires SSL, the `spark.marklogic.client.sslEnabled` option must be set to 'true'.
+This causes the associated JVM's certificate store - typically the `$JAVA_HOME/jre/lib/security/cacerts` file - to be used for establishing an SSL connection.
 The certificate store should contain the public certificate associated with the SSL certificate template used by the MarkLogic app server.

 If you receive an error containing a message of "PKIX path building failed", the most likely issue is that your JVM's certificate store does not contain the public certificate associated with the MarkLogic app server, or your Spark